VKrishna04/My-Java-Life/Java - College/Semester 3/Index.md

 #### Lab 6 - 19th of October 2023
 12. [file](MultipleCatchBlocks.java) Write a Java program to demonstrate the use of multiple catch blocks.

+13. [file](ShapesAandP.java) Define an abstract class "Shape" with abstract methods for area and perimeter.
+Create subclasses (e.g., Circle, Rectangle) that implement these methods.

+14. [file](DrawingCandS.java) Create an interface "Drawable" with a method "draw."
+Implement this interface in classes representing different shapes (e.g., Circle, Square).